-346-7.3 Mixing at the Site: Include provisions in the QCP for the mixing at the site.
-Use a mixer of sufficient capacity to prevent delays that may be detrimental to the quality of the work.
+346 7.3 Mixing at the Site: Use a mixer of sufficient capacity to prevent delays that may be detrimental to the quality of the work.
 Ensure that the accuracy of batching equipment is in accordance with requirements of this Section.

-346-7.4 Concreting in Cold Weather: Do not mix or place concrete when the air temperature is below 45°F. Protect the fresh concrete from freezing until the concrete reaches a minimum compressive strength of 1,500 psi unless the concrete is to be heat cured.
-The requirements of concreting in cold weather are not applicable to precast concrete mixing and placement operations occurring in a temperature controlled environment.
+346-7.4 Concreting in Cold Weather: Do not mix concrete when the air temperature is below 45°F and falling.
+Mix and place concrete when the air temperature in the shade, and away from artificial heat, is 40°F and rising.
+Protect the fresh concrete from freezing until the concrete reaches a minimum compressive strength of 1,500 psi unless the concrete is to be heat cured.
+The requirements of concreting in cold weather are not applicable to precast concrete placement operations occurring in a temperature controlled environment.